-Any noise made in this area will echo loudly throughout the caves below - the hydra dwelling in Area U13 will certainly hear any intruders in this area, and will remain quiet waiting for them.
-If this is the case, the hydra will gain automatic surprise when and if the characters go to Area U13.
+Any noise made in this area will echo loudly throughout the caves below - the hydra abomination dwelling in Area U13 will certainly hear any intruders in this area, but will remain quiet waiting for them.
+If this is the case, the hydra may gain surprise when and if the characters go to Area U13.

 U8.
-TUNNELS OF THE UNDERLINGS
+TUNNELS OF THE UNDERLINGS (EL VARIES)